PaulineAC/PaulineAC/README.md

   Regressor to try to predict the number of visitors hourly at the gym.  <br />
 - Customer Clustering: After thoroughly exploring data from a supermarket data and thinking critically about the most suitable feature engineering, I use K-means clustering to find six distinct customer profiles.
 These insights can be used to optimise recommendations to customers, as well as targeted marketing.
 <br />
-Currently working on: A Tableau dashboard! <br />
+Currently working on: A Tableau dashboard. <br />
 <br />
 More projects coming soon!